What Is a Halfway House?

 For example, if someone has been making a concerted effort and needs to remain in the house for a bit longer than originally anticipated, they may have the opportunity to do so.
 Conversely, if someone is a source of conflict, violates house rules, or otherwise disrupts the lives of other residents, they may be required to vacate the premises.

 A minimum stay of three months is a common goal at most (but not all) halfway houses.
 Some houses permit residents to stay for a year or longer.
-If you have questions about how much time you may need to remain in a halfway house, talk to the members of your current treatment team or request information from the house you will be joining.
+At Creekside Recovery Residences, we have a minimum requirement of a one month stay at our halfway houses.

 Who Is A Good Fit For a Halfway House?